CS497-BillBoard/authentication-service/README.md

 ## Running the server
 run the cmd: `python main.py`

-as a sanity check, you can visit `http://localhost:5000/` on your web browser to check its running.
+as a sanity check, you can visit `http://localhost:5000/bills` (or the url displayed in your terminal) on your web browser to check its running.
 The page should say `Hello, World!`

 ## Generate Certs